Ircama/hostp2pd/README.md

 sudo mv /sbin/wpa_supplicant /sbin/wpa_supplicant-org
 sudo systemctl stop dhcpcd # in case wpa_supplicant is managed by dhcpcd (Debian, Raspberry)
 # sudo systemctl stop NetworkManager # in case wpa_supplicant is managed by the NetworkManager (Ubuntu)
-# sudo systemctl stop wpa_supplicant # in case wpa_supplicant is managed by a specific service (custom setup)
+# sudo systemctl stop wpa_supplicant.service # in case wpa_supplicant is managed by a specific service (NetworkManager or custom setup)
 sudo killall wpa_supplicant # in other cases sudo cp wpa_supplicant /sbin sudo systemctl start dhcpcd # in case wpa_supplicant is managed by dhcpcd
 # sudo systemctl start NetworkManager # in case wpa_supplicant is managed by the NetworkManager
-# sudo systemctl start wpa_supplicant # in case wpa_supplicant is managed by a specific service
+# sudo systemctl start wpa_supplicant.service # in case wpa_supplicant is managed by a specific service (NetworkManager or custom setup)
 pgrep -l wpa_supplicant

 # Alternative standard installation example: